smuniz/insomnihack_2016_toasted/README.md

 ===========================

 What you download is an ARM 32-bits binary (along with the qemu-arm needed to execute it locally).
-When you run it you'll be asked for a Part 4 - Setting debugging output passphrase.
+When you run it you'll be asked for a passphrase.
 So the first thing to look for after IDA analyzed the binary is the passphrase to log-in to the 'service'.
 You can easily find it in the 'strings' windows by:

 1. xref-sing the string '"Passphrase : "'  which is the sting displayed when trying to login.
 2. if you follow it you'll notice that if tries to read 32 bytes